rekha-balan/azure-docs-test2-pr.nl-NL/articles/logic-apps/logic-apps-scenario-error-and-exception-handling.md

 Our open-source Azure Logic Apps exception management API app provides functionality as described here - there are two controllers:

-* **ErrorController** inserts an error record (document) in a DocumentDB collection.
+* **ErrorController** inserts an error record (document) in an Azure Cosmos DB collection.
-* **LogController** Inserts a log record (document) in a DocumentDB collection.
+* **LogController** Inserts a log record (document) in an Azure Cosmos DB collection.

 > [!TIP]
-> Both controllers use `async Task<dynamic>` operations, allowing operations to resolve at runtime, so we can create the DocumentDB schema in the body of the operation.
+> Both controllers use `async Task<dynamic>` operations, allowing operations to resolve at runtime, so we can create the Azure Cosmos DB schema in the body of the operation.
 >

-Every document in DocumentDB must have a unique ID.
+Every document in Azure Cosmos DB must have a unique ID.
 We are using `PatientId` and adding a timestamp that is converted to a Unix timestamp value (double).
 We truncate the value to remove the fractional value.

-You can view the source code of our error controller API [from GitHub](https://github.com/HEDIDIN/LogicAppsExceptionManagementApi/blob/master/Logic App Exception Management API/Controllers/ErrorController.cs).
+You can view the source code of our error controller API from [GitHub](https://github.com/HEDIDIN/LogicAppsExceptionManagementApi/blob/master/LogicAppsExceptionManagementApi/Controllers/LogController.cs).

 We call the API from a logic app by using the following syntax: